weiyuet/russo-ukrainian-war/README.md

 ![](https://github.com/weiyuet/russo-ukrainian-war/blob/main/figures/02-equipment-exploratory.png)

 The cumulative number of Russian equipment loss also shows trends moving up and to the right.
 In the initial phases of war, the standout losses were the number of tanks.
-Now, it's the number of drones.
+Since the start of 2026, it's the number of drones.

 ## Data Analysis